 A: Eligible and qualifying agencies (EFPs) will be able to receive MEFAP and/or USDA foods at no cost.
 All agencies are eligible to receive donated food at a shared maintenance fee of $0.19 per pound.
 This is an assessed handling cost that helps pay for transportation and storage.
 For some products the SMF may be reduced or eliminated.
 In addition we offer co-op items that are purchased for the agencies by The Food Bank and sold to agencies.
 Co-op food purchases are offered to agencies at The Greater Boston Food Bank’s cost.
 Co-op non-food purchases are offered at The Greater Boston Food Bank’s cost plus a 6% handling fee.

 A: The term “USDA” refers to the type of foods available through The Emergency Food Assistance Program (TEFAP).
 TEFAP is a federal food distribution program sponsored by The United States Department of Agriculture.
 USDA-donated foods are distributed at no cost to approved distribution sites via various food banks.
 In 2000, The Greater Boston Food Bank, Inc. contracted with the Massachusetts Department of Education (DOE) to assume the monitoring and application process on USDA commodities.
 Eastern Massachusetts agencies that want to distribute USDA food through TEFAP must be members of The Greater Boston Food Bank.
-There is no formal application process to begin receiving USDA food.
 The Greater Boston Food Bank is a distributing authority for TEFAP under the jurisdiction of the Massachusetts DOE.
 The Greater Boston Food Bank qualifies member agencies as USDA-eligible and assigns a USDA contract number to that agency.
 This number facilitates identification as a USDA-eligible agency and enables the agency to receive USDA product.
 A member agency is considered USDA-eligible if it falls under the above definition of an EFP.
-For more information, please see our information about qualification and updated eligibility guidelines, or contact Erika DelCioppo at 617-598-5074.
+For more information, please contact Agency Relations at 617-598-5000 x5.

 A: The term “MEFAP” refers to the type of foods available through the Massachusetts Emergency Food Assistance Program (MEFAP).
 MEFAP is a state-funded program administered by The Greater Boston Food Bank.
 The Greater Boston Food Bank uses the funds to purchase foods that are distributed on an “agency choice” basis to all eligible emergency food providers and to sponsor nutrition education initiatives.
 The MEFAP program is a supplementary food assistance program in nature and is not intended to cover all the needs of an agency.
 The goal of MEFAP is to provide food assistance and nutrition education to citizens in need in the Commonwealth.
 This provides a consistent supply of quality, nutrient-dense foods and nutrition education to the statewide network of emergency food providers: pantries, soup kitchens, transitional houses and shelters.
 Please see our MEFAP Eligibility Information (pull PDF) for additional details.